achusubhash/Simple-password-generator/README.md

 # Note:
-`We will update this as soon as we receive any issues.`
+`We will update as soon as we receive any issues.` `Feel free to suggest something.`